• Skip to primary navigation

 These clouds form above 20,000 ft.

-Our handy guide explores each of the ten basic cloud types, giving you tips on how to recognise them, and also indicating what they might mean in terms of the weather ahead.
+Our handy guide explores each of the ten basic cloud types, giving tips on recognising them and indicating what they might mean in terms of the weather ahead.

 Cumulus

-The cumulus cloud is often used as the symbol of all clouds, whether as the first cloud to be drawn by school children, or through its use as an animation on weather maps.
-This cloud type is defined by its fluffy, bulbous top and flat base.
+The cumulus cloud is often used as the symbol of all clouds, whether as the first cloud to be drawn by school children or through its use as an animation on weather maps.
+Its fluffy, bulbous top and flat base define this cloud type.

 In sunlight, they appear brilliant white, with cauliflower-like bulges and rising mounds developing in a vertical direction.
 The base of the cumulus cloud is often dark.

-Cumulus clouds develop as a result of the sun heating the ground direct below using diurnal convection.
+Cumulus clouds develop due to the sun heating the ground directly below using diurnal convection.
 Due to their appearance on mostly sunny days, they are often referred to as ‘fair weather’ cumulus or clouds.
-They typically appear late in the morning, grow and change, before disappearing as the day draws to a close.
+They typically appear late in the morning, grow and change before disappearing as the day draws to a close.

 Stratus

 The stratus is generally a uniform layer of grey cloud, appearing low in the sky and resembling mist or fog on the horizon.
-On occasions where a stratus cloud is thick enough, drizzle or snow grains could be produced, but where thin enough, the outline of the sun may be clearly visible.
+When a stratus cloud is thick enough, drizzle, or snow grains could be produced, but where thin enough, the sun's outline may be clearly visible.

 While a feature of dull overcast days, the stratus cloud can often break to reveal blue sky.